 Symptoms are usually worse after a large or very acidic meal.
-The pain may come and go.
-A person may notice no symptoms for several months, then find that symptoms get steadily worse.
+A person may have no symptoms for several months, then experience them again.

 Antacids may help.
-A range of brands are available over the counter or online.
 A doctor can also prescribe medication to treat the pain.

 7. Menstrual cramps

 Menstrual cramps are not dangerous, but severe camps can make daily life difficult.
-A person should see a doctor if menstrual cramps are severe, have gotten worse, or interfere with work or school.
+A person should see a doctor if menstrual cramps are severe, worsen, or interfere with work or school.

 8. Ovarian cysts

-If a person suspects that they have a painful ovarian cyst, they may wish to speak to a doctor.
+If a person suspects they have a painful ovarian cyst, they can talk with a doctor.
 The doctor can diagnose a cyst using imaging tests.